 Financial instruments that potentially expose the Foundation to concentrations of credit and market risk consist primarily of cash equivalents and investments.
-The Foundation maintains its cash and cash equivalents in bank deposit accounts, which, for short periods of time, may exceed federally insured limits.
-At year end, the carrying amount of the Foundation's deposits was \$296,988 and the bank balance was \$296,586.
-At year end, none of the Foundation's deposits were uninsured and uncollateralized.
+The Foundation maintains its cash and cash equivalents in bank deposit and money market accounts, which, for short periods of time, may exceed federally insured limits.
+At year end, the carrying amount of the Foundation's deposits was \$510,186 and the bank balance was \$512,022.
+Of that amount, \$96,456 of the Foundation's deposits were uninsured and uncollateralized.
+The balance, \$415,566, was insured subject to Federal Deposit Insurance Corporation (FDIC) and Securities Investor Protection Corporation (SIPC) insurance limits.
 To minimize risk, cash accounts are maintained at high-quality financial institutions and credit exposure is limited to any one institution.
 The Foundation's investments do not represent significant concentrations of market risk inasmuch as the Foundation's investment portfolio is adequately diversified among issuers.
-Additionally, funds deposited with Fidelity Investments and Edward Jones are protected by the Securities Investor Protection Corporation (SIPC) up to a ceiling of \$500,000 including a maximum of \$250,000 for cash claims.
+Funds deposited with Fidelity Investments and Edward Jones are protected by the SIPC up to a ceiling of \$500,000 including a maximum of \$250,000 for cash claims.